 - Seal off cracks, crevices, and holes by caulking.
 These are possible entry points for the roaches.
 Seal off gaps between the interior and the exterior of the house.

 - We now know that cockroaches thrive in filth.
 Cleaning up around the house will help diminish their numbers.
 Wipe off food and drink spills which they enjoy lapping up.
 Clean stove-tops and kitchen sinks.

-- Do not leave the unwashed dishes and kitchen utensils overnight.
+- Do not leave the dishes and kitchen utensils unwashed overnight.

 - Regularly throw away your garbage.
 Put a tight cover on your trash cans.
-The trash offers a lot of food source for the cockroach.
+The trash offers a lot of food source for cockroach.